The Great Steppe Lake

 4 continents.
 12 countries.
 30 cities

-We share knowledge and anecdotes, talk about the history of beer and open the audience´s mind for new sensorial experiences.
-A limited TV-series, new and fresh to the television landscape and perfectly serving those millions of beer fans worldwide...
+Travel along with Conrad Seidl, a renowned journalist, in the worldwide beer-community.
+He visited various places in Africa, China, Europe, and the US, where some of the most interesting and even obscure beer styles have been invented or brewed to perfection.
+The 4 episodes TV-series shares knowledge and anecdotes, depicts the history of beer and opens the audience's mind for new sensorial experiences.
+A TV-series, new and fresh to the television landscape and perfectly serving those millions of beer fans worldwide...

 Living for the Sport

 In Familien, in denen die Kinder Leistungssport betreiben, dreht sich das ganze Leben um diese Leidenschaft.
 Zeitplanung, Ernährung und Urlaube, alles wird dem Erfolg der Sprösslinge untergeordnet.
 Das erfordert von allen, immer wieder über ihre Grenzen zu gehen.
 Vor allem, wenn unerwartete Probleme auftreten, wie Verletzungen oder eine plötzliche Suspendierung aus dem Verein.